Mirror Neutron Stars: Conclusions

+We have shown that mirror neutron stars predicted by the Mirror Twin Higgs solution to the hierarchy problem can be detected in standard LIGO observations and analyses.
 The detection of mirror neutron stars would revolutionize cosmology, particle physics and nuclear physics.
-It would answer a burning fundamental question concerning the nature of dark matter.
+It would answer a fundamental question concerning the nature of dark matter.
 It would prove the existence of hidden sectors and allow us to investigate their possible connection to other mysteries like the hierarchy problem and baryogenesis.
 Finally, it would lead to a new frontier in nuclear physics, providing an alternative laboratory for probing nuclear matter with different fundamental properties.
 This is particularly exciting because Lattice QCD calculations can be performed across a range of quarks masses, and are in fact easier to perform for heavier (mirror) pions.
 Such a discovery would enrich our understanding of confining gauge forces and their bound states to an inestimable degree.
-Mirror neutron stars therefore represent an exciting opportunity for gravitational wave and binary pulsar observations to make ground-breaking fundamental discoveries at the heart of several interlinked physics disciplines.
+Mirror neutron stars represent an exciting opportunity for gravitational wave and binary pulsar observations to make ground-breaking fundamental discoveries at the heart of several interlinked physics disciplines.

 {\bf \emph{Acknowledgements} -- } The authors would like to thank Veronica Dexheimer for useful discussions related to this work.
+M.H. thanks J\"urgen Schaffner-Bielich for insightful comments.
 H.T. and N.Y.~acknowledge financial support through NSF grants No.~PHY-1759615, PHY-1949838 and NASA ATP Grant No.~17-ATP17-0225, No.~NNX16AB98G and No.~80NSSC17M0041.
 The research of J.S. and D.C. was supported in part by a Discovery Grant from the Natural Sciences and Engineering Research Council of Canada, and by the Canada Research Chair program.
 J.S. also acknowledges support from the University of Toronto Faculty of Arts and Science postdoctoral fellowship.
 J.N.H. acknowledges financial support by the US-DOE Nuclear Science Grant No. DESC0020633.
+This work was supported in part by the National Science Foundation (NSF) within the framework of the MUSES collaboration, under grant number OAC-2103680.